-To further increase motivation for the medium- to long-term continued enhancement of performance, the introduction of a Performance-Based Stock Compensation Plan, which delivers the Company's shares in accordance with the level of achievement of performance targets (hereinafter, the "Plan"), has been approved by a resolution at the 16th Ordinary General Meeting of Shareholders held on June 19, 2017.
+To further increase motivation in contributing to the medium- to long-term continued enhancement of performance and corporate value of the Bank, the Bank introduced a Performance-Based Stock Compensation Plan, which delivers the Company's shares in accordance with the level of achievement of performance targets (hereinafter, the "Plan"), as of 2017.
+(The transfer of the unexercised and outstanding share subscription rights previously granted to Directors as share-based compensation in the form of stock options to the Plan was approved by a resolution at the 19th Ordinary General Meeting of Shareholders held on June 22, 2020, and the transition from share-based compensation in the form of stock options to the Plan was executed.

 The Plan consists of fixed points, which are awarded according to rank, and performance-based points, which are awarded on a scale ranging from 0% to 200% according to the degree of attainment of performance targets.
-In order to make assessment indicators well-balanced from the aspects of both sales volume and profitability, consolidated ordinary income and consolidated ordinary profit are used as the assessment indicators for the degree of attainment of performance targets.
+In order to make assessment indicators well-balanced from the aspects of both sales volume and profitability, consolidated ordinary income and consolidated ordinary profit, etc. are used as the assessment indicators for the degree of attainment of performance targets.